 Interesting!
 In a glance, you can see how much business each member of the team has created for the selected time period.
 This dashboard is a great example of the charts and specially filtered data tables that give you immediate insights into your data.
 And from here, you can quickly drill in for more detail.
 Or, click the home button in the upper left to go back to the home page.
 Impressive, right?
 Laura’s going to love it!

 Your app’s just been born, and you’re already seeing a lot.
 Imagine what can happen as you get further into its lifecycle by going through the app creation process again, this time giving a little more thought to how you answer the wizard questions.

 - Go to Analytics Studio, click Create, and select App.

-- Select Sales Analytics, and click Continue.
+- Select Sales Analytics, click Continue, and then click Continue again.

 - Select Create a brand new app and click Continue.
 After the compatibility check runs, click Looks good, next.

 - Click Looks good, next to open the wizard’s first page.